Tero Pitkämäki: Career

-Pitkämäki finished 8th in the javelin contest at the 2004 Summer Olympics with the result 83.01 m and has since developed into one of the world's leading javelin throwers.
+Pitkämäki finished 8th in the javelin at the 2004 Summer Olympics with the result 83.01 m and has since developed into one of the world's leading javelin throwers.
 As of August 2005, he had thrown 91.53 m, hence he was one of the favorites at the 2005 World Championships in Athletics, which were held in his home country.
 However, he was only fourth with a result of 81.27 m.
 Pitkämäki took his first medal by placing second at the 2006 European Championships in Athletics.

 On Friday 13 July 2007, during the IAAF Golden League meet at Rome's Olimpico Stadium, Tero Pitkämäki threw a javelin too far left and hit French long jumper Salim Sdiri in the side of the back.
 Sdiri was rushed to a local Rome hospital with non life-threatening injuries.

 On 5 August, Pitkämäki won his 4th Finnish championship in a row with a throw of 89.43 meters.
 In the 2007 World Championships in Athletics in Osaka, Japan, Pitkämäki secured gold medal in men's javelin with a throw of 89.16 meters.
 With his last throw in the competition, he bettered his final result to 90.33 meters.

 On 5 October 2007, Tero Pitkämäki was honored with the European Athlete of the Year title by the EEA.
 His 11 wins over the season, including the World Champion title, Golden League in Oslo and Paris, and his season best, also best in Europe, 91.23 meter throw, were the factors for choosing him.
 In December, Pitkämäki was voted Finnish Sportsman of the Year by the members of the Finnish Sport Journalists Association, beating women's triple world cross-country skiing champion Virpi Kuitunen and Formula One world champion Kimi Räikkönen.

 In September 2015, Pitkämäki received his first title from the Diamond League.

 Pitkämäki announced his retirement from competition on 14 October 2019.
 He had ruptured his anterior cruciate ligament in June 2018 and began rehabilitation in August of that year.
 He recovered from the injury and did not experience pain during practice, but felt that the functionality of the knee had reduced significantly.
 He said his throws in summer 2019 were around 75 m, and that he did not believe he was capable of being competitive at the 2019 World Athletics Championships.
 Pitkämäki had planned to finish his career at the 2020 Summer Olympics, but brought his retirement forward.
 He stated at his retirement news conference: "When it became clear to me that I was no longer in the condition I wanted to be in and that I would no longer get there, my enthusiasm and motivation for the sport dried up.
 That is the biggest reason for the decision."